 Birmingham’s ‘city in the sky’

-At 42-storeys, The Mercian underpins the regeneration around Broad Street in Birmingham city centre and will be one of the tallest residential towers in the city.
+At 42-storeys, The Mercian underpins the regeneration around Broad Street in Birmingham city centre and is one of the tallest residential towers in the city.

 Designed by Glenn Howells Architects, The Mercian will also include 250 co-working spaces with private meeting rooms and on-site technology support.
 The tower itself sits on a podium that contains the high quality, managed workspace in addition to retail space, and a cycle hub.